Pandemic fiction: Fall books include stories of the virus

 28 of30 This cover image released by Farrar, Straus and Giroux shows "Beautiful World, Where Are You," a novel by Sally Rooney, releasing Sept.
 7. (Farrar, Straus and Giroux via AP) AP Show More Show Less

-29 of30 This cover image released by Dey Street Books shows "The Storyteller: Tales of Life and Music" by Dave Grohl.
-(Dey Street Books via AP) AP Show More Show Less
+29 of30 This cover image released by Dey Street Books shows "The Storyteller: Tales of Life and Music" by Dave Grohl, releasing Oct.
+5. (Dey Street Books via AP) AP Show More Show Less

 30 of30